-THE CIRCLE JERK and the TWEED RING
+THE CIRCLE JERK, the TWEED RING, and PULLED PORK

 We can differ on opinions but we can also be civil about it.
 Something Washington hasn't learned yet.
-I carried a Republican Voter Registration Card for 48 years, yet I still voted split tickets, I voted for the person whom I felt could do the best job.
+I carried a Republican Voter Registration Card for 40 years, yet I changed and voted split tickets, I voted for the person whom I felt could do the best job.
 Isn't that's why we have elections?
 The best person for the job, what a novel approach, instead of the "party line".
+I guess I am called an Independent now, since I have a NPA card.
+"No Party affiliation", I find it's the party mentality thats evil.

 THE TWEED RING